 Before a divorce can settle or proceed to trial, each spouse must confirm that all the income, property, financial accounts, and other assets are accounted for.
 The goal of each spouse should be to learn and know all the facts and figures so that he or she can make an informed decision regarding the division of marital property or proceed to trial.
 The discovery of marital property most often occurs in one of two ways: 1) through the informal exchange of information through voluntary disclosures and corroborating sources; or 2) through a formal investigation of the assets called “Discovery.”

 In some marriages, spouses share equal control and knowledge of the family’s income, assets, property, and other financial matters.
 More commonly, one spouse manages most or all the family’s finances, including paying the household bills and expenses, handling investments, and other financial matters.
 The spouse who manages the family’s finances has an inherent advantage during the divorce process and it is not uncommon for him or her to use this control to the detriment of the other spouse.
 In this instance, it is especially important to retain the services of an experienced family law attorney who can help you discover, identify, and locate hidden or unknown assets.

-The experienced family law lawyers at Suburban Law Group LLC have extensive experience in handling complex and complicated financial issues in divorce and can help you discover, identify and locate hidden or unknown income, property, financial accounts, and other assets.
+The experienced family law lawyers at SLG Family Law have extensive experience in handling complex and complicated financial issues in divorce and can help you discover, identify and locate hidden or unknown income, property, financial accounts, and other assets.

 After all property has been identified, it must then be classified as either marital or non-marital.
 In Illinois, anything that is acquired after the date of marriage until the termination of marriage through the entry of a Judgment for Dissolution of Marriage or divorce decree is presumed to be marital property regardless of who earned it, who paid for it, or in whose name it is titled or held.